 DOH NEWS RELEASE: National suicide prevention week (Sept.
-7-13) raises awareness with statewide activitiesPosted on Sep 4, 2015 in Latest News, Newsroom, Press Releases
+7-13) raises awareness with statewide activitiesPosted on Sep 4, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – To increase awareness about suicide prevention resources and support available to families, communities in Hawaii and across the nation are collaborating to host events during National Suicide Prevention Week, Sept.
 7-13.
 The week marks the days leading up to and after World Suicide Prevention Day on Thursday, Sept.
 10, 2015.
 This year’s national theme is “Preventing Suicide: Reaching Out and Saving Lives”.

 “As a society, we need to do more to prevent suicide,” said Larry Walter, Prevent Suicide Hawaii Task Force, Chair.
 “Increasing public awareness of this health problem, including warning signs and risk factors, is one of the best prevention tools we have.”

 Hawaii data on suicides

 Suicide is a significant public health problem in Hawaii.